 In total, the discount ended up being 25% less than if we were going to them as a single buyer.
 It's true what they say – there is power in numbers.

-I’m also looking to save this season with cleaning out our vents.
-Our HVAC friend recommended we get our dryer vent cleaned (to prevent fires) and we thought we’d get all the vents in the home cleaned out too.
+I'm also looking to save this season by cleaning out our vents.
+Our HVAC friend recommended we get our dryer vent cleaned (to prevent fires) and we thought we'd get all the vents in the home cleaned out too.
 A local company is offering us 20% off if we can get 4 or more neighbors to sign-up with us.
-I’m in!
+I'm in!

-Other ways to save on services with group buying
+Other ways to save on services with group-buying

 All this has got me to thinking about other ways that we can save more by employing the power of group purchasing.
 We've seen the success of collective buying sites like Groupon (which we featured last month) and others.

 I think the hindrance to our utilizing collective buying is that not everyone is in the same boat.
-It makes me think about times that we are in the same boat – such as the spring – when others are also looking to do cleaning.
+It makes me think about times that we are in the same boat – such as the spring – when others are also looking to do the cleaning.
 OR, perhaps the fall – right before winter sets in – when many of us in the Midwest hunker down and prepare for winter by switching out our regular tires for snow tires.

 And, I'm sure there are other ways to use the purchasing power of the group to save more on services (and on other things) too.